dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 | **Creator**       | -       | -       | -                                 | R U D                  | R U D                  |
 +-------------------+---------+---------+-----------------------------------+------------------------+------------------------+

 Default Permissions
 --------------------

-It will be possible to define default permissions for newly created resources / values on the *system*, *project*, and *user* level.
-The following properties need to be defined to point to a list of IRI's of instances of 'knora-base:UserGroup': ``knora-base:hasDefaultRestrictedViewPermission``, ``knora-base:hasDefaultViewPermission``, ``knora-base:hasDefaultModifyPermission``, ``knora-base:hasDefaultDeletePermission``.
-These default permissions can then be explicitly submitted by the client with each creation request.
-The user should be presented with a selection of available default permissions, when creating a resource / value in the client.

-The smart groups can be also used as values for the properties.
-The IRI is constructed by appending the name of the built-in smart group to ``http://data.knora.org/groups/``, e.g., ``http://data.knora.org/groups/KnownUser``.
+As described earlier, it is possible to define default permissions for newly created resources / values by attaching the spececial properties to groups.
+The groups these properties are attached to, can either be user created or the built-in smart groups.
+A the time a resource / value is created, it will be possible to supply a set of permissions, with which the resource / value should be created.
+These supplied permissions will only be used if no default permissions are defined.
+In the case that default permissions are defined, any supplied permissions will be *discarded*.

 Implementation Examples